FisanUJI/us_election_voting_turnout/README.md

 ### Contents 📂
 > notebook.ipynb — Jupyter Notebook with complete code and visualizations

-> data/ — Directory where the election data should be stored (if not included, you may need to download relevant datasets from sources like the U.S. Census Bureau or FEC)
+> data/ — Directory of the election data (if not included, you may need to download relevant datasets from sources like the U.S. Census Bureau or FEC)

 ### Requirements 🛠️
 Install required Python packages: